Opium poppy (Papaver somniferum) pod with latex droplets. Image Pharmawiki. |

 Also the sign that was used for plants was GIŠ/gesh (Thompson’s šam).

-But regardless of the individual meanings of the signs, the reading by Thomson and Dougherty is not correct: ḪÚL without the plant sign giš means to be happy, but with it the sign is read as - gišUKUŠ, (or irrû), and it is not a poppy, instead a sound argument has always been made for a vegetable.
+But regardless of the individual meanings of the signs, the reading by Thomson and Dougherty is not correct: ḪÚL without the plant sign giš means “to be happy”, but with it the sign is read as - gišUKUŠ, (or irrû), and it is not a poppy, instead a sound argument has always been made for a vegetable.

-Assyriology lexica of the last 50 years list this plant as – “a cucumber”. gišḪÚL.GÍL (UKUŠ.HAB) is a “stink“, or “bitter cucumber”.
-The most up to date book on Mesopotamian herbals assigns this plant as "highly probably" colocynth, or bitter gourd (Böck, Ghazanfar & Nesbitt 2024).
+cucumber”.
+The most up to date book on Mesopotamian herbals assigns this plant as "highly probably" colocynth, or bitter gourd (Böck, Ghazanfar & Nesbitt 2023).

 The Nippur medical tablet.
-Image Ⓒ Penn Museum.
+Image Ⓒ Pennsylvania Museum. |

 The Nippur tablet (ca. 2100-2000 BCE)

 Another common claim for this topic is that the opium poppy is first mentioned in a Sumerian cuneiform text from Nippur.
 This claim is sort of correct, the tablet with medical text is real, although it is definitely one, not many tablets.
-It dates to the Ur III period or slightly later, at the very end of Sumerian influence in Mesopotamia (some sources cite ridiculously early dates, which is awkward, as the Sumerians could not write ingredient lists, let alone complete sentences in 3800-3400 BCE).
+It dates to the Ur III period or slightly later, at the very end of Sumerian influence in Mesopotamia (some sources cite ridiculously early dates, which is awkward, as the Sumerians could not write ingredient lists, let alone complete sentences in 3800 BCE).

 However, again, the problem lies with using redundant interpretations of the damaged tablet.
 In 1959 Samuel Noah Kramer translated this text, but his identification of the word poppy has, like the others, since been rejected.
 In this case it appears his reading of the signs is no longer accepted.
 The standard reference for this tablet is Civil (1960) and, assuming my reading of his notes is correct, Civil identifies the two signs as GUGx (now GUG4), a type of marsh reed or rush.